cocoliliace/peter-parker/README.md

 git clone https://github.com/ChingChang9/peter-parker.git
 cd peter-parker
+mkdir responsibility # Your hentai will be saved here
+                     # If you want to save your hentai in a different place,
+                     # edit the `folderPath` variable in `./config.json`
+npm install
-mkdir responsibility # Your hentai will be saved here npm install npm install user-agents@latest # (OPTIONAL) Keeps the simulated user agents up-to-date
+npm install user-agents@latest # (OPTIONAL) Keeps the simulated user agents up-to-date
 ```